bhishanpdl/Portfolio/USDA_Food_and_Nutrient/README.md

    * [I like to search a food item](#i-like-to-search-a-food-item)
    * [Now I know the NDB_No, show me the nutrients](#now-i-know-the-ndb_no-show-me-the-nutrients)

+> ;tldr
+> This project is about finding the nutrient contents of a food item.
+The data was taken from USDA.
+> There were  4 principal data files and 8 supporting datafiles.
+My objective is to study, interconnect,
+> determine, and visualize the nutrient content of given food item using these food files.

 # Data Description

 In this project I decided to answer the question "How much nutrients do we consume in our daily life food items?"